Wednesday, April 19, 2023

 Summary: The Thursday, April 20, 2023, hybrid solar eclipse belongs to Saros cycle 129, a series of 80 similar solar eclipses.

 Partial solar eclipse of Oct.
-3, 1103, opened Saros solar series 129’s lineup of 80 solar eclipses: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+3, 1103, opened Saros solar series 129’s lineup of 80 solar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 The Thursday, April 20, 2023, hybrid solar eclipse belongs to Saros cycle 129, which comprises 80 solar eclipses with similar geometries.